-The heuristic methods (evolution strategies), randomization methods (Monte Carlo) and others can be used to find at least some solution in a reasonable time.
-The evolution strategies were benidentified as robust with potential to utilize parallel computing as shawn by Moles at al. [147]
+The heuristic methods (evolution strategies), randomization methods (Monte-Carlo) and others can be used to find at least some solution in a reasonable time.
+Evolution strategies have been used identified as robust, having the potential to utilize parallel computing, as shown by Moles at al. [147]

 Parameter estimation and further analysis methods are part of specialized mathematical software.
-E.g. Pruet et al. used Metropolis algorithm to produce a distribution of parameters to calibrate the model of human cardiovascular physiology, which were further tested against predictive ability of circulatory failure and statistical methods of the software Wolfram Mathematica were used [148].
-The iterative improvement method in the software MATLAB Simulink® was used in estimating 2 parameters of simple cardiovascular model by Takahashi et al. [149].
-Several methods were compared in estimating multiple parameters of cardiovascular system in MATLAB Simulink® by Abbass et al. [150].
+For example, Pruet et al. used Metropolis algorithm to produce a distribution of parameters in order to calibrate a model of the human cardiovascular physiology.
+This was further tested against the predictive ability of circulatory failure and statistical methods of the software, Wolfram Mathematica, were used [148].
+The iterative improvement method in the software, MATLAB Simulink®, was used by Takahashi et al. in their estimation of two parameters of a simple cardiovascular model [149].
+Furthermore, Abbass et al. compared several methods in their estimation of multiple parameters of a cardiovascular system in MATLAB Simulink® [150].

-Maffioletti et al. published GC3Pie framework utilizing evolutionary algorithms and introduced workflow to identify parameters of models for economical predictions using grid computing [151].
-Humphrey et al. calibrated hydrology models utilizing commercial Windows Azure cloud computing infrastructure with a significant speedup on the modified dynamically dimensioned search algorithm [152, 153].
+Maffioletti et al. published a GC3Pie framework, which utilized evolutionary algorithms.
+They also introduced workflow to identify parameters of models for economical predictions, using grid computing [151].
+Humphrey et al. calibrated hydrology models, utilizing a commercial Windows Azure cloud computing infrastructure.
+This showed a significant speedup on the modified dynamically dimensioned search algorithm [152, 153].

 3.3.3 Methods for Parameter Estimation